Hardik-Srivastava/StyleCraft-Using-GANs-to-Generate-Fashionable-Data/README.md

-# StyleCraft-Using-GANs-to-Generate-Fashionable-Data
+# StyleCraft: Using-GANs-to-Generate-Fashionable-Data

 ## Overview

-FashionGAN is a project that utilizes Generative Adversarial Networks (GANs) to generate realistic fashion images.
+StyleCraft is a project that utilizes Generative Adversarial Networks (GANs) to generate realistic fashion images.
 This project focuses on leveraging TensorFlow Datasets (TFDS) for accessing fashion-related datasets and training a GAN model to generate new fashion designs.

 ## Features